EmbeddedLLM/aiter-api-watcher/README.md

 2. Create a file named `aiter_api_watcher_config.json` using `template_to_initialize_aiter_api_watcher_config.json`.

+3. Update `"notification_repo": "EmbeddedLLM/aiter-api-watcher"` to point to your repository

-3. Run the following command: (replace the GITHUB_TOKEN with your GITHUB token)
+4. Run the following command: (replace the GITHUB_TOKEN with your GITHUB token)
 ```
    docker run -it \
       --network=host \